A degeneration formula of Donaldson-Thomas theory on local Calabi-Yau 4-folds: Applications to Hilbert schemes of points

 \subsection{Zero dimensional $\DT_4$ invariants of $\bbC^4$}

 \begin{lemma} For $n\geq 1$, $\displaystyle \int_{[\Hilb^n (\bbC^4)]_T^\vir} e_{T \times \bbC^*_m} (L_m^{[n]})$ is divisible by $m$. \end{lemma}

-\begin{proof} Recall the vertex formalism in \cite[Prop.~3.17]{CK1}: by $(T \times \bbC^*_m)$-localization, can be written as a summation over solid partitions $\pi$ of size $n$.
+\begin{proof} By the vertex formalism \cite[Prop.~3.17]{CK1}, can be written as a summation over solid partitions $\pi$ of size $n$.
 Let $\pi = \{\pi_{ijk}\}_{i, j, k\geq 1}$ be a solid partition (\cite[Def.~3.3]{CK1}), and $Z$ be the $T$-fixed point in $\Hilb^n (\bbC^4)$ corresponding to $\pi$.
 Then the contribution from the tautological insertion is

 where

 In particular, if $n\geq 1$, the solid partition $\pi$ must contain the box with $(i,j,k,l) = (1,1,1,1)$.
 Therefore, $H^0 (\bbC^4, \oO_Z)\otimes e^m=e^m+\cdots$, which contributes to a factor $m$ in $e_{T \times \bbC^*_m} (L_m^{[n]}|_Z)$. \end{proof}